STAND. COM. REP. NO. 2481

-Your Committees on Public Safety, Intergovernmental, and Military Affairs and Water and Land, to which was referred S.B.
-No. 2087 entitled:
+Your Committee on Judiciary and Labor, to which was referred S.B.
+No. 2238 entitled:

-"A BILL FOR AN ACT RELATING TO EMERGENCY RESCUE DEVICES,"
+"A BILL FOR AN ACT RELATING TO JUDICIAL ELECTIONS,"

 The purpose and intent of this measure is to:

-As affirmed by the records of votes of the members of your Committees on Public Safety, Intergovernmental, and Military Affairs and Water and Land that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 2087, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 2087, S.D.
-1, and be referred to your Committee on Judiciary.
+As affirmed by the record of votes of the members of your Committee on Judiciary and Labor that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 2238, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 2238, S.D.
+1, and be referred to your Committee on Ways and Means.

 Respectfully submitted on behalf of the members of the Committee on Judiciary and Labor,